Skip to content

 FieldDescription

-modeSecurity mode: "strict" (require API key + IP check), "permissive" (localhost only, no key required), or "off"
+modeSecurity mode: "strict" (require API key + IP check), "relaxed" (localhost only, no key required), or "lax"

 allowed_ipsIP addresses permitted to connect